gasparian/PicsArtHack-binary-segmentation/README.md

 So in the end I've got two trained models with close metric values on a validation set.
 Here is a few numbers:

-Characteristic | ResNet101             |  MobileNetV2
+Encoder: | ResNet101             |  MobileNetV2
 :-------------------------:|:-------------------------:|:-------------------------:
 epochs | 34 | 193
 Dice | 0.982 (0.984) | 0.980 (0.982)